Exclusive Expedition: Tundra Lodge & Autumn Air Adventure

-Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast tundra backdrop along the way.
-A presentation on polar bears by our Expedition Leader provides an enlightening introduction to our northern adventure.
-Dinner this evening is prepared by our professional chef, who resides at the lodge throughout the season.
-Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering over the muskeg or snow around the lodge.
+Fly to Churchill and transfer by Polar Rover to the Tundra Lodge, watching for Arctic wildlife against the expansive backdrop along the way.
+On arrival, a presentation on polar bears by our Expedition Leader provides an enlightening introduction to our northern adventure.
+Dinner this evening is prepared by our resident chef, who lives at the lodge during the season.
+Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering over the tundra around the lodge.

-Days 3 & 4: Tundra Lodge—Arctic Helicopter Flight & Polar Bear Viewing
+Days 3 & 4: Tundra Lodge—Polar Bear Viewing & Scenic Helicopter Flight

 Day 5: Churchill—Dog Sledding / Winnipeg

-This morning we board our Polar Rover, leaving the coastline of Hudson Bay in the distance as we make our way back to Churchill.
-Our return flight to Winnipeg is scheduled to depart in the mid-afternoon, to offer as much time as possible for exploring Churchill today.
-This rough-and-tumble town was once a historic Hudson's Bay Company fur trading post, and even today it retains much of its frontier character.
-A special highlight this morning is a dog sled ride—slightly less traditional during this time before the snow comes, we'll be pulled on carts.
-We'll meet a local musher and his team, spending time with the enthusiastic huskies before taking turns riding behind them on a thrilling excursion through the boreal forest.
-If time permits, you may be able to pick up a few northern handicrafts and souvenirs or take an optional helicopter tour over the tundra before we depart.
-We'll have lunch together before flying back to Winnipeg, where we have a final reception before our adventure concludes.
+Depart the Tundra Lodge this morning aboard our Polar Rover, leaving the coastline of Hudson Bay in the distance as we make our way back to Churchill.
+Our return flight to Winnipeg departs mid-afternoon, to offer time to explore Churchill today.
+This rough-and-tumble town was once a Hudson's Bay Company fur-trading post, and today it still retains its frontier character.
+A highlight this morning is being pulled by a team of sled dogs in a slightly less traditional manner at this time of year before the snow comes—we ride in wheeled carts through the boreal forest.
+Chat with the musher and spend time with the enthusiastic huskies as we learn about the heritage and modern-day practice of dog mushing.
+Time permitting, pick up some northern handicrafts from the shops in town before we gather for our farewell lunch.
+We then board our chartered flight back to Winnipeg, where we have a final reception at the Fort Garry Hotel before our adventure concludes.

 Day 6: Winnipeg / Depart

-After breakfast, a transfer to the airport is provided for homeward flights.
+After breakfast, a transfer to the airport is included to meet homeward flights.